Skoda Kamiq review: great value and roomy small SUV

 The Skoda Kamiq is one of the best small SUVs on sale – few can match its balance of practicality, value and comfort

 The Skoda Kamiq is the smallest SUV in the Czech manufacturer’s stable.
-It arrived in 2019, taking the fight to a wealth of talented rivals in a segment that’s hugely important in the UK.
+It arrived in 2019, taking the fight to a wealth of talented rivals in a hugely important segment in the UK.

 Based on the Volkswagen Group’s tried-and-tested MQB architecture, the Kamiq shares much of its mechanical underpinnings with the Volkswagen T-Cross and SEAT Arona.
-It sits below both of its siblings in terms of price but is just as competent in the areas that matter – it’s practical, good to drive and big enough to serve as an alternative to more traditional family hatchbacks.
+It sits a little higher than both of its siblings in terms of price, but is just as competent (and, in some ways, more so) in the areas that matter most.

-That Volkswagen connection means there’s a familiar set of great engines to pick from.
-A 1.0-litre TSI petrol engine kicks off the range with 94bhp, while a 114bhp version brings a little more punch and can be had with an optional DSG automatic gearbox.
-A 1.5-litre TSI tops out the petrol range and is available with 148bhp and a choice between manual or automatic, while the only diesel option is the 1.6-litre TDI with 114bhp and the same choice of gearboxes.
+The Kamiq’s connection to Volkswagen means there’s a familiar set of great engines to pick from.
+A 1.0-litre TSI petrol engine kicks off the range with 94bhp and a five-speed manual gearbox, while a 114bhp version brings a little more punch and comes with a six-speed manual, or an optional seven-speed DSG automatic gearbox.
+A 1.5-litre TSI petrol tops the engine range and is available with 148bhp and a choice between manual or automatic gearboxes.

 In this review